biowpn/bioweapon/_posts/2023-06-29-custom-iterator.md

 ## Output Iterator

 Output iterators are very different from input iterators.
 In fact, they are *barely* iterators;
-They are more like adaptors that wrap the actual function for output in a iterator class.
+They are more like adaptors that wrap some function taking output (a "sink") in a iterator class.

 Let's write an output iterator that adds prefix and postfix (the `std::ostream_iterator` adds postfix only):